powerdistribution/powerdistribution.github.io/study/10/index.md

    3. 800 minutes

 1. Adding one midpoint recloser to a circuit without other reclosers will reduce SAIFI to what percentage of the original?
+Assume customers and exposure are equal on both halves.

    1. 50%
    2. 75%